bivex/synco/README.md

 - Monotonic elapsed / wall elapsed comparison
 - CRC32 fingerprint of the verification sample
 - Threshold-based runtime anomaly detection for stalls, clock jumps, or large remote drift
+- Internal `tricky-shot` watchdog swarm: 5 background watchdog threads sampling delta windows in parallel
+- Deliberately scattered watchdog memory layout with guard gaps, split control/metrics mappings, and a layout fingerprint folded into the final CRC payload
+- Post-`ready` watchdog kill detection for cases where a thread is alive long enough to arm, but gets terminated before producing samples

 Note: the tool prefers a timestamp found in a JSON response body.
 When it falls back to the HTTP `Date` header, effective remote drift checks include an extra precision allowance because `Date` is usually only second-precision.